haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

 * The arguments:
    * _seurat.addr_: string, name of data file.
 Must be RDS format and contain a seurat object
    * _clustering.res_: integer, Louvain clustering resolution.
 Use higher values for bigger data sets.
 Always aim at over clustering for the purpose of data annotation.
 It is better to merge clusters that will be assigned the same labels than to have rarer population diluted inside bugger clusters and never being detected.
-   * _DE.downsample_: boolean, set to TRUE for bigger data sets.
+   * _DE.downsample_: boolean, set to `TRUE` for bigger data sets.
 This downsamples cell number in bigger clusters decreasing time significantly for DEG computation

 ### split_seurat_by_category.sh
 * splits a seurat object in several subsets by the levels of a column in the meta data (e.g. splits by gender will create 2 smaller seurat objects, one for each gender)
 * this pipeline does not use the output folder and the resulting data is saved in the pipeline home folder.
-I made this choice to allow investigating the resulting subsets of data before I transfer to the data folder to make sure I am overwriting any thing.
+I made this choice to allow investigating the resulting subsets of data before I transfer to _data_ folder to make sure I am not overwriting any thing.
 * this pipeline does not accept external arguments.
 Arguments must be changed inside the R script _split\_seurat\_by\_category.R_
 * it is recommended that the results subsets are run through dimensionality reduction or batch correction before they are used for any downstream work.
 * an example of runing this pipeline:\